 Although I helped Mason with his construction plans, he executed the majority of this costume himself.
 It was so fun to watch him and my heart burst when he said, “It is so cool to have a crafty mom.
 The other kids won’t have this many cool materials to choose from – they’ll mostly be using toilet paper rolls!”
-I love that he recognized the fact that he was lucky to have my craft room at his fingertips and that he appreciates my creative side.
+I love that he recognized the fact that he was lucky to have my craft room at his fingertips and that he appreciated my creative side.

 The cape was made from a red sheet.
-After measuring the width of his shoulders I trimmed the cape into an a-line shape (narrow at the top, wider at bottom).
-Mason then hot glued the Greek Key ribbon to the bottom of the cape.
+After measuring the width of his shoulders I trimmed the cape into an a-line shape (narrow at the top, wider at the bottom).
+Mason then hot-glued the Greek Key ribbon to the bottom of the cape.

 DIY Greek Armor

 Mason wrapped a 2″ brown ribbon around his waist and trimmed it to about 2 inches too big.
 Next, he laid the microsuede armor pieces along the ribbon to figure out spacing and then hot glued them into place.
 He also hot glued velcro for a closure.
 He then added gold gems as embellishments.

-The sandals were made by tracing his shoes onto cardboard and cutting out with a box cutter.
+The sandals were made by tracing his shoes onto cardboard and cutting them out with a box cutter.
 Mason spray painted them a bronze color and I helped him hot glue ribbon to create straps.

 To finish the shield he used a hole punch to cut out vinyl circles and adhered them along the edge of the shield.
 This process took him about 45 minutes because he wanted the rivets so close together!

-Next, he used a styrofoam block in my stash and decided that would make the best spear head.
-He started to use a box cutter to create the shape, but he was making me nervous so I grabbed my Styrofoam cutter and helped guide him through the cuts.
-Once completed, he stuck it onto a skewer.
+Next, he used a styrofoam block from my stash and decided that would make the best spearhead.
+Using a Styrofoam cutter we cut the block to shape.
+Once completed, he stuck the spearhead onto a skewer.
 I spray painted it bronze and once dry he hot glued it to the top of the curtain rod.

 DIY Spartan Helmet

-To do this he put the headband on and held the front piece in place while I marked where it should be glued.
+To do this, he put the headband on and held the front piece in place while I marked where it should be glued.
 He then glued that in place and put the headband back on so I could mark where the back piece should be adhered.
 He took it off and glued that in place as well.

 Mason cut 12″ x 1/2″ strips of chipboard.
-He glued one of the strips to the front inside of the headband, placed the helmet on his head and marked where to glue the strip to the back inside.
+He glued one of the strips to the front inside of the headband, placed the helmet on his head, and marked where to glue the strip to the back inside.
 We repeated this with a strip left to right and then diagonally until we had 4 strips creating the base of the top of the helmet – look inside a baseball helmet to get the concept.

 Mason brainstormed a couple of ideas for the plume top on his helmet and ended up deciding on black construction paper.
-He accordion folded three pieces and then I helped him glue them together and then attached them to the helmet.
+He accordion folded three pieces and then I helped him glue them together and we attached them to the helmet.